 - Commercial tubes have a larger outer diameter of 1.168"

-Just as important is the fact that all buttstocks and pistol braces are sized up for either commercial or mil-spec tubes, but not both.
-If you attempt to install a mil-spec buttstock on a commercial buffer tube, it won't fit.
-If you try the inverse, the buttstock or brace will be loose and wobbly on the tube, and it might not lock into position to set a good length of pull.
+Buttstocks and pistol braces must be sized up for either commercial or mil-spec tubes, but they will never work on both.
+If you attempt to install a mil-spec buttstock on a commercial buffer tube, it won't fit since the opening on the stock will be too small.
+If you try the inverse, the buttstock or brace will be loose and wobbly on the tube, and it won't lock into position to set a good length of pull.

 Commercial vs. Mil-Spec Threads

-Someone out there is entertaining the idea of trying to fit a mil-spec tube onto a commercial receiver.
-But it can't be done, because the threads are also different on both tubes:
+Someone out there is entertaining the idea of trying to fit a mil-spec tube onto a commercial receiver, anyway.
+But it can't be done, because the threads are also cut differently on both tubes:

 - Mil-spec tube threads are 1-3/16-16 UN rolled threads.